 Choosing your shape is about more than just current coffee table trends - it's completely dependent on the space it sits in.
 Think about the other shapes you have in the space and the answer as to whether you go round or square will be obvious.
 Look at your sofa, is it curved?
 Does it have a rectangular feel to it?
 Echoing this movement will help a living room feel cohesive and unified.

 Think about the wider shape of the room too and how you can complement the space and the four walls with your choice of furniture.
-This is important to Annie Obermann, co-founder of Forge & Bow, who believes mirroring and echoing the shape of the space works to tie the room together.

 'A round coffee table may be the perfect addition to an open-plan living room with a rectangular dining table.
 This is because it adds a softness to the sharp edges of the surrounding furniture, making for a more inviting atmosphere.'